Home Methodology Principal Insights Take the Assessment Strategy Session

 Level 01 · Diagnose

-Find the layer where your governance
+Find the pillar where your AI readiness

 actually breaks down: not where you think it does.